Traffic Violations FAQ

 You may pay by credit or debit card in any of the following ways:

-35. Can I pay my ticket online or by telephone if I have contested it?
+35. Can I change my answer and pay my ticket if I have previously contested it and have been scheduled for trial?

 36. Who do I make my check or money order payable to?